skadakar/taky-docker/readme.md

 ## Non standard operators

 fqdnoverride takes sub.domain.org:1234 as input, this lets you have datapackages go on custom ports and domains.

+## Current hacks

+Hotfix for 0.8.1 bug in geochat

+SSL/TCP for datapackages is hacked in the start.sh

+FQDN override for datapackages should not be needed in the future